akamatsukouta/Cooking-app/README.md

 ### Association

+- has_many :cookings,dependent: :destroy
-- has_many : cookings
+- has_many :comments
-- has_many : comments
+- has_many :likes, dependent: :destroy